FOSSEE/st-scripts/getting-started-with-functions/script.rst

     def cube(n):
     	return n**3

-And now let us see how to write functions without arguments.
+Now let us see how to write functions without arguments.

 {{{ switch to next slide, greet function }}}

-let us define a new function called ``greet`` which will print ``Hello World``.
+Let us define a new function called ``greet`` which will print ``Hello World``.
 ::

     def greet():
     	print "Hello World!"

-now try calling the function,
+Now try calling the function,
 ::

     greet()